Medicolegal Death Investigation (MDI) FHIR Implementation Guide

 Acknowledgements

-This guide was developed and produced through the efforts of Health Level Seven (HL7) and created using the Trifolia-on-FHIR tool, provided by Lantana Consulting Group, Inc. The HL7 Project Insight reference number for this project is 1737.
+This guide was developed and produced through the efforts of Health Level Seven (HL7) under Project Insight reference number 1737.

 The STU2 ballot version was refactored as part of the harmonization of vital records FHIR Implementation Guides by the MITRE corporation, under contract to NCHS.
 As part of this effort, the IG artifacts were transitioned to FHIR shorthand.
 The capability statement rendering is provided by the CapStmt liquid template developed by Corey Spears based on original code by Eric Haas.